 Once past the glacier the trail begins to climb again, and becomes progressively steeper.
 As you climb higher the trail also becomes more difficult to read.
 There are cairns in many places, and sometimes the trail is pretty obvious, but route finding can still be fairly difficult.
 However, it's obvious where you're headed, so if in any doubt simply take the most obvious line to the top.
 On the way back down the trail is much easier to follow.
 This last section of trail, from Flattop Mountain, travels over some very rugged terrain.
 I highly recommend bringing trekking poles to help with balance along this stretch.

 At just under 5.2 miles hikers will finally reach the summit of 12,718-foot Hallett Peak.
-As you might expect the views in all directions are simply outstanding.
+As you might expect the views in all directions are simply outstanding, thus making this one of the best hikes in Rocky Mountain National Park.
 Towards the south is 12,486-foot Otis Peak and 13,153-foot Taylor Peak.
 Turn southeast and 14,259-foot Longs Peak will dominate the view.
 Looking towards the north is Flattop Mountain, 12,129-foot Notchtop Mountain, and the Mummy Range.
 12,363-foot Ptarmigan Point and the Never Summer Range are located towards the northwest, and looking towards the southwest you'll be able to see Grand Lake and Shadow Mountain Lake down in the valley below.

 Hallett Peak is named for William Hallett, a prominent cattle rancher and mining engineer who climbed many peaks in this area in the late 1800s.
 Hallett was instrumental in helping to establish the Rocky Mountain Club in 1896, the first mountaineering organization in Colorado.